-7.09 Grievance Process for StudentsSee version history
+7.09 Grievance Process for Students - Updated 8/10/15See version history

-D. If the matter is not resolved, the appeal may be processed through the employee’s supervising administrators in succession until a satisfactory resolution is obtained or until the appeal reaches the President.
-The President's decision will be final.
+D. The immediate supervisor will consider the issue and provide the student with a written decision within 10 working days of receiving the written grievance.
+If the matter is not resolved at the level of the immediate supervisor, the grievance may be appealed to the second-level supervisor and through the employee’s supervising administrators in succession until a resolution is obtained or until the appeal reaches the Administrator who reports to the Unit Vice President.

 V. Course Grade Appeals Procedure

-A part of faculty responsibility at Central Piedmont Community College is the assignment of student course grades according to methods which are professionally acceptable, communicated to everyone in the class, and applied to all students equally.
+A faculty responsibility at Central Piedmont Community College is the assignment of student course grades according to methods which are professionally acceptable, communicated to everyone in the class, and applied to all students equally.

-Any student who contests a course grade should attempt first to resolve the matter with the faculty member who assigned the grade.
+Any student who contests a course grade must attempt first to resolve the matter with the faculty member who assigned the grade.
 Failing to reach a satisfactory resolution, the student may appeal the course grade in accordance with the procedure outlined below.
 While a grade is being appealed, a student is obligated to abide by the written division policies concerning continuation in programs or continuation in courses with prerequisites.

 A. The student must consult initially with the faculty member who assigned the course grade.

-C. If the conference between the student and the faculty member does not resolve the matter, then the student must complete and submit the to the division director where the contested course grade was awarded.
+C. If the conference between the student and the faculty member does not resolve the matter, then, the student must complete and submit the to the division director where the contested course grade was awarded.
 This written appeal must be filed within 30 calendar days after the grade has been posted and cannot be appealed beyond this period.
 The written appeal will become the document of record.
-The 30-day period will be extended if mediation is a part of the process.
+The 30-day period may be extended if mediation is a part of the process.

 E. Failing such resolution, the student may contact the appropriate instructional dean for an appointment.
 The dean will request all documentation, including the student's from the division director prior to meeting with the student.
 Within 10 working days after receiving the documentation, the dean will confer with the student, faculty member, division director, and, when appropriate, the program chair/coordinator.
 Based on these discussions, the dean will either render a decision or convene the Grade Appeal Committee.

-Updated on March 3, 2008; January 11, 2005
+Updated on January 11, 2005; March 3, 2008